jjvanzon/Circular-Language-Spec/spec/black-boxes/black-boxes.md

 The main articles about black boxing are finished, but you might also find a lot of unfinished material at the end of the documentation, which might be worked out later.
 Nevertheless, the main idea is worked out completely, and it is clearly denoted which material is not finished.

 The idea for the future is that *user* access control and *black boxing* access control might become a single concept of ‘what has access to what’, but that might not immediately be done at first.
 A simpler black box method is worked out first: one much like what you see in contemporary programming languages.
-However, this method is adapted to Encircle, because Encircle has a different view on objects and commands.
+However, this method is adapted to Circular, because Circular has a different view on objects and commands.
 Which commands get access to the private contents of which objects is less obvious, because a command is not part of a specific object or class.
 In fact, no command gets access to the private contents of an object, unless that command is a *friend* of the object.
 This creates a tighter bond between the command and the object.
-Another thing, that is different in Encircle, is that commands are no more than objects.
+Another thing, that is different in Circular, is that commands are no more than objects.
 They are the same thing.
 This really impacts the way you think about black boxing.

 ### Main Concepts